WrittenInnaCode/Portfolio/README.md

 ## Description

 The purpose of this project was to create a web application from scratch.
 I built a portfolio page, which I will be adding to as the course progresses.
 While working on this project, I was able to apply the skills I have recently learned: flexbox, media queries and CSS variables.
-I tried to make the website look like the example I was given as much as possible, while having the freedom to use different
+I tried to make the website look like the example I was given as much as possible, while having the freedom to use different images, fonts and colors.